-Prior to their departure, students must ensure they have completed the necessary upper-level semester hours to meet their JD degree requirements.
-Joint Degree students receive 27 credits for the Sciences-Po program during their 3L year.
+Prior to your departure, you must ensure you have completed the necessary upper-level semester hours to meet your JD requirements.
+Joint degree students receive 27 credits for the Sciences Po program during their 3L year.

 Below is a sample of courses taken at Sciences Po by former Penn Law participants: